 In April 2018, Christ the King Church called Nate Xanders to be the church’s first Teaching Elder.
 Nate has been married to Leslie since 2015.
 Their first son Ezekiel (“Zeke”) was born in November 2018, and in July 2021, they were blessed with a second son, Micah.

 Nate was born and raised in Tallahassee, Florida by his parents Greg and Beth El.
 Nate feels blessed that his parents, his only sibling (Laura) and her husband (Matt), as well as their four children, are all members of Christ the King Church.

 Nate attended Tennessee Tech on a football scholarship and graduated with a BS in English Communications (Journalism) in 2009.
 He will tell you that he has “done nothing” with his undergraduate degree, but that isn’t entirely true.
 After an injury ended his football career, he took up Rugby and eventually began studying Gracie Jiu-Jitsu.
 He graduated from Covenant Theological Seminary in 2014 with an MDiv, and he was a Kern Scholar during his time at Covenant.
 While in seminary, he discovered the beauty of good coffee and continues to enjoy this hobby.
 He is currently pursuing a Master’s in Christian Counseling at RTS-Charlotte.

-He has a handful of favorite books: The Hobbit and The Wingfeather Saga are his favorite in the realm of fiction.
+He has a handful of favorite books: The Hobbit and The Wingfeather Saga are his favorites in the realm of fiction.
 His favorite from seminary is Far As the Curse is Found by Michael D. Williams.
 Nullification by Thomas E. Woods, and The Revolution by Ron Paul are certainly near the top.
 His favorite films include The Last Samurai, Gladiator, 13 Hours, Kate & Leopold, and the MCU Anthology circa 2019.
 Although not a film, he would be remiss to not include The Mandalorian on this list.
 This is the Way…